bkuhlmann/code_quality/README.md

 ## Setup

+### Production

 No setup is required other than what is mentioned in the *Requirements* section.

-If you would like to use the project, locally, you can do so by opening a terminal window and executing the following
-commands:
+### Development

+To contribute, run:

     git clone https://github.com/bkuhlmann/code_quality.git
     cd code_quality

-Edit any of the `configurations/*` files as you see fit.
+Apply changes to any of the `configurations/*` files.

 ## Usage